GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 categories: ruby dry-rb rails
 ---

 Hello everyone, around 2 or 3 months ago i saw dry-rb at first time, i thought: "Oh, that's awesome, i need experiment".
-Oh, sorry what is Dry-rb?
-Dry-rb is a bunch of of tools to simplify and improve code.
-Are TOOLS, how I use?
+Today is the day!
+If you are thinking: "Oh, sorry what is Dry-rb?".
+I explain...
+Well, Dry-rb is a bunch of of tools to simplify and improve code.
+Are TOOLS, "how I use?"
 Imagine!
-Use your creativity, dry-rb one of possible good ways to make some code improvements.
+Use your creativity.
+Dry-rb it's one of possible good ways to make some code improvements.

-Today in this post i will try to show how use dry-auto_inject with rails.
+Today in this post, I will try to show how use dry-auto_inject with rails.
 First, what is dry-auto_inject?
-According with dry-rb it's a "Container-agnostic constructor injection mixin", if you already programmed in languages like Java (Spring @Autowired, says: 'Hello'), or C# or some language or framework with dependency-injection you saw the  amazing 'magic' of Dependency-Injection.
+According with dry-rb.org, it's a "Container-agnostic constructor injection mixin", if you already programmed in languages like Java (Spring @Autowired, says: 'Hello'), or C# or some language or framework with dependency-injection you saw the  amazing 'magic' of Dependency Injection(DI).

-Oh, my Gosh but i never saw nothing about dependency-injection in my life.
-Oh, relax i dont forgot you.
+If you are thinking: "Oh, my Gosh but I never saw nothing about dependency injection in my life".
+Relax I didn't forget you.
 The Internet has a lot materials about dependency injection.
 If you read about SOLID, the D represents "Dependency inversion principle", this principle can be made with an creational pattern, a factory method or a DEPENDENCY INJECTION framework.

-Here is an image to represent this:
+Here it's an image to represent DI:

 ![dependency-injection]({{ site.url }}/assets/images/dependency_injection.png)

-I will not explain all details behind this because many people already do this as you see below:
+I will not explain all details behind this, because many people already do it as you see below:

 * [solnic][solnic-dependency-injection];
 * [martin-fowler][martin-fowler-dependency-injection].

-If you already saw a code like this:
+But, if you already saw a code like this, it's a good point to think about the use of DI:

 {% highlight ruby %}
 class CreateArticle